gilch/hissp/README.md

 Manual tests may suffice for configuration files.
 Our Python source uses Black formatting.
-Disable this using `# fmt: off` tags for "readerless mode" Hissp snippets which should be formatted lisp-style (play with parinfer until you get it), or anywhere the extra effort of manual formatting is worth it.
+Disable this using `# fmt: off` tags for "readerless mode" Hissp snippets which should be formatted Lisp-style (play with Parinfer until you get it), or anywhere the extra effort of manual formatting is worth it.
 In readerless mode, Hissp tuples shall always include the trailing `,`.
 Follow PEP 8 even when Black has no opinion.